-Course title & Code Credits Credit d Lecture istribution c Tutorial of the course Practical/ Practice Eligibility criteria Pre-requisite of the course (if any) Marketing of Financial Services DSE-8 4 3 1 0 Class XII NA
+Course title & Code Credits Credit d istribution o Eligibility criteria Pre-requisite of the

+Lecture Tutorial Practical/ Criteria course

+Practice (if any)

+Marketing of Financial Services 4 3 1 0 Class XII NA

+DSE-8

 Course Objective:

 To introduce students to the marketing of financial services.
 All financial institutions, including consumer banks and corporate finance services, practice some form of marketing.
 Some firms market themselves better than others, as evidenced in the competitive value of their brands.
 This course also operationalizes several marketing concepts such as segmentation, targeting, and positioning.